 Karlovy lázně is a name for the biggest club in Central Europe.
 It´s situated just a stone throw from Charles Bridge.
 The ugly neon lights can be seen right from the bridge (who allowed that??!!).
 Couple years back this historical building got redesigned into a 5-floors club.
 It´s a big tourist atraction but don´t expect much.
 It is just a money factory with no added value.
 Locals avoid weird places like this.

-4. Matryoshka dolls and USSR fur hats
+4. Matryoshka dolls

 5. Historical / vintage cars